NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has slightly more endlag
     - Extra recovery on hit only
 - 2B
+    - Damage increased from 9 to 14
     - Has more lift with adjusted hitbox times to better match the animation
-    - Damage increased from 9 to 12
+    - Recovers 10 frames faster
 - 2B(B)
     - Lifts on block
     - Ends sooner
     - Adjusted frames and knockbacks
 - 2A
+    - Damage increased from 15 to 16
     - Ends sooner
     - Has 10 less recovery frames
 - 2AX is a string into 2X
-- 6B
-    - Turns backturned opponents around
-    - High crushes
+- 6B high crushes
 - 6B(B) has four more frames blockstun
 - 6BB(B)
     - Has 2 more frames of hitstun
     - +1 damage
     - Hitbox comes out and disappears one frame sooner
     - Hitboxes made slightly smaller
+- 6BBB(B) damage increased from 13 to 16
 - 6A
     - Has 10 less recovery frames
     - Doki hitbox slightly bigger
     - Raw version has more stun
     - Combo version has less stun
+- 6A(B)
+    - Is now a modified 5BBB(B)
+    - 16 damage
+    - Staggers on hit
+    - -23 on block
 - 6A(A) has 10 less recovery frames
+- 6A(2A) is vanilla 2A
 - 6AA(A) has 10 less recovery frames
+- 6AA(2A) is vanilla 2A
 - 4B
     - Damage increase: 14 > 16 (TODO: still true?)
     - Stagger removed (TODO: still true?)
     - Does small bounce (TODO: still true?)
     - Hits closer to Tayuya (TODO: still true?)
     - Can be grabbed (TODO: still true?)
-    - Guard frames adjusted
+    - Guard frames adjusted (TODO: get all frames)
-    - Airborne one frame sooner
+    - Airborne one frame sooner (TODO: still true?)
-    - Airborne on 15 and DEF ends on 16
     - Ability to be grabbed terminates when the guard frames end
-    - Ending adjusted
+    - Has sped up recovery on block (moderately slower than the recovery on hit)
+    - Is -13 on block
+    - Does not push on block
 - 4A
     - DEF from frames 11-35, animation ends frame 49
     - Doesn't slide backwards when guarding
+- Act4A
-- Act4A is unblockable
+    - Is unblockable
 - 8B
     - Has the 2B(B) changes
     - Ends one frame sooner